HD 181342

 HD 181342 is a star with an orbiting exoplanet in the constellation of Sagittarius.
 With an apparent magnitude of 7.55, it cannot be seen with the naked eye.
 Parallax measurements made by Gaia spacecraft put the star at a distance of 393 ly away.
-It is drifting closer with a heliocentric radial velocity of radial_v −0.8 km/s.
+It is drifting closer with a heliocentric radial velocity of −0.8 km/s.

 The star HD 181342 is named Belel and the planetary companion is Dopere.
 The name was selected in the NameExoWorlds campaign by Senegal, during the 100th anniversary of the IAU.
 Belel is a rare source of water in the north of Senegal.
 Dopere is an expansive historical area in the north of Senegal where Belel was located.

 HD 181342 is a K-type red giant star with a stellar classification of K0 III.
 It was formerly an A-type main-sequence star, but at an age of 1.56 billion years it has swelled up to a size of 4.55 solar radii.
-It is currently 1.78 times the mass of the Sun, 16.2 times as luminous, and its effective temperature is 4,976 K.
+It is currently 1.78 times the mass of the Sun, 16.2 times as luminous, and its effective temperature is ±4,976 K.

 A survey in 2015 ruled out the existence of any additional stellar companions at projected distances from 138 to 762 astronomical units.